 Once we installed the pump shed and pump and connected it via 80mm pipe to the 40mm main line on the course we were in in a position to beginning irrigating a far larger area of the course.

-Stage 2 of this project saw;
+Stage 2 of this project saw:

-* electronic switches added to each flow control valve,
+- Electronic switches added to each flow control valve.

-* additional banks of fairway sprinklers
+- Additional banks of fairway sprinklers.

-* tapping points for existing and new gardens
+- Tapping points for existing and new gardens

 Stage two was largely funded in the MRSC 2015/16 budget – $10,000 was allocated for “Re-cycled Water Works at Romsey Park”.
 The club allocated funds to top this amount up and the wonderful club members again volunteered their time, machinery and expertise to finish these work off from mid winter to early spring of 2015.

-These tree clearances also saw the SE corner of the course completely opened up.
+During 2015 the land immediatly to the east of the course was subdivided and developed for housing.
+Part of this subdivision included the removal of many large, old pine trees along the eastern border of Romsey Park.
+These trees were in their last years and would have caused many problems within the next few years.
+These tree clearances saw the SE corner of the course completely opened up.
 With a few additional branches removed we may be able to build a 2nd tee for the par 5, 14th (currently the same as the par 5, 7th).
 This 2nd tee will only be constructed after the sub-division is completed and we know exactly where the new fence-line is.
 This 2nd tee will see a par 5 of 460m – 470m making the hole very different to the current 7th/14th layout.

 Each year members of the club attend a Working Bee to carry out works to maintain and improve both Romsey Park and the golf course.

-The men’s course – 5,924 m/par 72/Scratch 72/Slope 124.
+Men – Par 72/Scratch 72/Slope 124.

-The women’s course – 5,135 m/par 71/Scratch 73/Slope 119.
+Women – Par 71/Scratch 73/Slope 119.

-Distance markers, Red – 200m, Blue – 150m & White – 100m – from the centre of the green.
+Distance markers, Red – 200m, Blue – 150m & White – 100m (from the centre of the green)